nageshchauhan/thinkofspring.io/spring-core/4_constructor_injection.md

 }
 ```

 Here, we have created constructor with parameter type as String.
-The getter of type field and constructor contains syso statement, which will tell us which line got executed during initialization of triangle class.
+The setter of type field and constructor contains syso statement, which will tell us which line got executed during initialization of triangle class.

 In the xml file, instead of using property tag of bean, we will use constructor-arg tag.